edodoo/multiplicationPrinciple/_sources/Type4.rst

 Quick Check 2
 =================

+.. mchoice:: Type_4_MC1_2
+  :correct: d
+  :answer_a: HotDogs = [1,2,3,4,5,6]
+  :answer_b: print(i,j,k)
+  :answer_c: for i in HotDogs:
+  :answer_d: if k >= j:
+  :feedback_a: Incorrect.
+  :feedback_b: Incorrect.
+  :feedback_c: Incorrect.
+  :feedback_d: Correct.

   Which part of the code helps us ensure that the sequences we are counting are nondecreasing?

 Finding a General Solution
 ----------------------------